-Impress the locals with your extensive knowledge with these 22 interesting facts about Cocos Keeling Islands!
+Want to impress your friends with your extensive knowledge of the world?
+Check out these 22 fun facts about Cocos Keeling Islands!

 - Cocos Islands is an archipelago and a territory of Australia, located in the Indian Ocean.